lukemccarvill/LED-Globe-Project/README.md

 Thank you to Dr. Eric Galbraith of McGill University for the idea of using the nighttime lights instead of population density – this will hopefully be incorporated in future versions.

+Version two of this code was also worked on by Alexander Martin and An Mei Daniels.
+Legacy version is still visible under `branch/v2_nightlight`.

 ChaptGPT (GPT-4o) was also used extensively in the programming and problem-solving process.